Wheresoever you look, there is the Face of God;

 After his earlier long seclusions, Shaykh Abdullah went into over twenty seclusions, that varied in length from forty days to one year.
-Some of these seclusions were made in Madinah, Damascus, Jordan and in Baghdad at the tomb of Abdul Qadir Gilani.
-With each seclusion, his spiritual power and rank were raised.
+Some of these seclusions were made in Madinah, Damascus, Jordan and at the tomb of Shaykh Abdul Qadir Gilani in Baghdad.
+With each seclusion, his spiritual power and rank was raised.

 He predicted the day he would die in 1973 and after passing away on this day, a doctor tried to revive him after he was clinically dead.
 He shocked and amazed the doctors and relatives present when he opened his eyes, put up his hand and asked for the doctor to stop.
-Four hundred thousand people came to his funeral prayers, as he laid in state, at the Mosque of Muhiyiddin Ibn Arabi.
+As he laid in state at the Mosque of Muhiyiddin Ibn Arabi, approximately four hundred thousand people prayed beside his body and attended his funeral.
 His successor, Shaykh Nazim prayed the funeral prayer and oversaw the burial of Shaykh Abdullah.